maximelenormand/Biogeographical-network-analysis/README.md

 If you use this code, please cite:

-Lenormand *et al.* (2018) Biogeographical network analysis of plant species distribution in the Mediterranean region. arXiv preprint arXiv:.
+Lenormand *et al.* (2018) Biogeographical network analysis of plant species distribution in the Mediterranean region. arXiv preprint arXiv:1803.05275.

 If you need help, find a bug, want to give me advice or feedback, please contact me!
 You can reach me at maxime.lenormand[at]irstea.fr